Polio in Pakistan: Current Statistics

 Twenty cases of WPV were reported throughout 2022.
 In 2023, only six cases of WPV were reported.
 As of October in 2024, this number had increased to 41 cases of WPV across 71 districts.

 From 8 May to 17 June 2025, the National Reference Laboratory detected wild Wild Poliovirus Type 1 (WPV1) in 28 sewage samples from 20 districts.
 During the April 2025 anti-polio campaign, 60,906 documented refusals of oral polio vaccines were reported; with 39,073 refusals in Sindh (37,000 in Karachi) and 3,500 in Balochistan, while Khyber Pakhtunkhwa registered a 0.4% refusal rate.

+Increased significantly in 2024, with 74 confirmed wild poliovirus type 1 (WPV1) cases reported, primarily in Balochistan, Khyber Pakhtunkhwa, and Sindh provinces.
+This marked a setback from the low of six cases in 2023.
+By December 2025, cases had decreased to around 30, attributed to intensified nationwide campaigns targeting over 45 million children.

 Factors affecting eradication

 Some of the reasons which affect the eradication of polio are political unrest, poor health infrastructure, and government negligence.
 The most afflicted areas are those where militants are present and the government lacks absolute control, such as the Federally Administered Tribal Areas.
 Transmission of the virus from such areas then leads to spread through other parts of the country.

+Vaccine hesitancy and refusals persisted into 2025, with over 60,000 documented refusals during the April 2025 campaign, concentrated in Sindh and Balochistan.

 Misinformation campaigns

+Misinformation on social media, including claims of infertility or foreign plots, remained a barrier, though countered by community engagement efforts.
 Due to the fact that the vaccines are primarily produced in the western countries, militant groups like Tehrik-i-Taliban propagandize that they have been made out of pig fat or contain alcohol, two things that are strictly forbidden in Islam.
 Some clerics have also denounced the vaccines.
 There is also a myth prevalent in many of the areas with low literacy rates that the immunization sterilizes the local population.

 Around early 2012, it was reported that some parents refused to get their children vaccinated in Khyber Pakhtunkhwa and FATA on religious grounds but overall religious refusals in the rest of the country have "decreased manifold".

 Both major sides of the Afghani civil war now support the polio vaccination, and polio rates are steadily declining rapidly in Afghanistan, with only seven cases in 2015 (as of August 18, 2015).
 In Pakistan there were 29 cases in the same period, with organizational difficulties slowing immunization, but more than ten million children have been vaccinated in 2015.
 This is the last remaining region with active polio cases as of 2015.